'Spider-Man: Brand New Day' Will Officially Include 5 Main Types of Villains

 The Hand was first introduced in Daredevil Season 1, mainly through Nobu Yoshioka (Peter Shinkoda), and also played a significant role in Season 2 and future Netflix projects.

-Why they've turned their attention toward Spider-Man remains one of the film's biggest mysteries, though many suspect their appearance ties directly to the greater mystery.
+Why they've turned their attention toward Spider-Man remains one of the film's biggest mysteries, though many suspect their appearance ties directly to the movie's greater mystery.

 Spider-Man fighting Tarantula in Brand New Day.